It’s the end of the year and most of us are reflecting on how the year went, what worked, what didn’t, and truthfully, what a whirlwind it’s been!

-You could also go the “fun & quirky” route and focus not on the amount of projects/clients you worked with, but the amounts of coffee you drank/hours you’ve worked in PJs/Netflix episodes watched, etc. We’re all in need of a bit of light humour to end this year, don’t you think?
+You could also go the “fun & quirky” route and focus not on the amount of projects/clients you worked with, but the amount of coffee you drank, hours you’ve worked in PJs, Netflix episodes watched, etc. We’re all in need of a bit of light humor to end this year, don’t you think?

-If there’s one thing that this year has taught us is that life can happen any time and we shouldn’t worry too much about not reaching our annual goals (reading 25 books per years and losing weight has been on my goals list since 2010, I think 😅).
+If there’s one thing that this year has taught us is that life can happen any time, and we shouldn’t worry too much about not reaching our annual goals (reading 25 books per year and losing weight have been on my “NY Resolutions” list since 2010 😅).

-Send through an email in which you share what have you planned for 2021 and what can your audience expect from you.
+Send an email in which you share what you have planned for 2023 and what your audience can expect from you.
 Are you planning on launching a new product or service?
 Will you be showing up differently on your social platforms?
 Are there any collaborations/events/opportunities you’re excited about?

 The end of the year is an excellent opportunity to send out a short survey to get to know your audience better.
 You could do this in 2 different ways:

-Share a link to a Google Form or SurveyMonkey with 5 top open-ended questions you would like to know about your audience.
-Some of my favourite things to ask my audience are:
+Share a link to an online form with up to three open-ended questions you would like to know about your audience.
+Some of my favorite things to ask my audience are:

-Don’t forget to ask them for their name, occupation and email in the form so you can personally get back to them and thank them for your time!
+Don’t forget to ask for their name and email in the form so you can personally get back to them and thank them for your time!

-If you want to not only survey your list, but actually segment it, then you can use custom tags within your email marketing platform.
-Depending on which platform you use, you want to assign an automation where “if a lead clicks on a link – they get assigned a tag”.
+If you want to not only survey your list, but also segment it, you can use custom tags within your email marketing platform.
+Depending on which platform you use, you can to assign an automation where “if a lead clicks on a link – they get assigned a tag”.

 Hey, I’d love to know what would you like to learn more about in the new year: